telerik/blazor-docs/components/drawer/templates.md

 The template allows you to control the whole rendering of the Drawer.
 To set it, provide the `<Template>` tag.
 The component is rendered as `<ul>` with `<li>`.

 When using this template the item selection is disabled and must be implemented by the application as shown in the example below.
 The changing of the state of the component (expanded or collapsed) will happen, but the content has to be controlled by the application too.
+The `Content` tag is not available too.

+This template recieves a `context` argument that is `IEnumerable` of the data model type (the data source).

->caption Using a row template with manual item selection
+>caption Using a template with manual item selection

 ````CSHTML
 @* This example shows how to create header and footer for the Drawer and select an item manually. *@